⚑ Exercise 4: Compiler Inlining Parameters - Tuning for Binary Size Control

 ./make.bash

-If it fails (which is expected), you’ll learn that: - Extreme inlining can cause compilation to fail - There are practical limits to compiler optimizations - The default parameters are carefully balanced for good reason
+If it fails (which is expected), you’ll learn that: - Extreme inlining causes write barrier violations in the runtime - The Go runtime has //go:nowritebarrierrec annotations that prohibit write barriers in certain call chains - When inlining exposes these chains, the compiler correctly rejects the build - The default parameters are carefully balanced for good reason

 πŸ“‹ Step 5: Analyze Results